Elisa Iorio: 2024

 Iorio competed at the 2024 European Championships alongside Alice D'Amato, Asia D'Amato, Manila Esposito, and Angela Andreoli.
 During event finals Iorio won silver on the uneven bars, earning her first senior-level European medal.
 On the final day of competition, the team final, Iorio recorded scores on uneven bars and floor exercise, helping Italy win their third European team title.

 In July Iorio competed at the Italian Championships, where she placed third in the all-around.
 At the conclusion of the competition she was named to the team to represent Italy at the 2024 Summer Olympics alongside Alice D'Amato, Andreoli, Esposito, and Giorgia Villa.

 At the 2024 Olympic Games Iorio helped Italy qualify to the team final in second place.
 Individually she placed thirteenth in the all-around, which would have qualified her to the final had two of her teammates not finished higher.
 Prior to the team final Iorio sprained her ankle in training; although she was unable to vault during the final, she still contributed a score on the uneven bars towards Italy's second place finish, tying Italy's highest Olympic team placement.
 The last time the Italian women won an Olympic team medal was 96 years prior at the 1928 Olympic Games.

+2026

+At the European Championships in Zagreb, Iorio qualified for the uneven bars final, where she went on to win silver behind Helen Kevric.
+She competed in the team final together with Manila Esposito, Giulia Perotti, July Marano and Anthea Sisio, winning silver behind the Russian team.